couchbaselabs/couchbase-sdk-server/README.md

   * The search capabilities just don't work reliably enough for integration testing.
 Replaced with Jaeger.

 ## Debugging missing telemetry
-Check if opentelemetry-collector saw it: http://performance.sdk.couchbase.com:10006/metrics (replace that port correct port from prometheus.yaml)
+Check if opentelemetry-collector saw it: http://performance.sdk.couchbase.com:10006/metrics (that's the integration test collector - if looking for performance or adhoc data, replace that port with the correct one from prometheus.yaml)

 # Performance
 The database is started with the docker-compose.
 If it needs to be done manually for some reason then: